 With S/4HANA SAP focuses on the enhancement and integration of Account-based COPA.
 This is the preferred type of Profitability Analysis.
 Costing Based profitability analysis is still available and can be used in parallel, but there will be no integration with the Universal Journal (ACDOCA table).

 Below you will find the list of enhancements on Account-Based profitability analysis.
 Critical gaps in the past are closed.

 S/4HANA Profitability Analysis

-Unfortunately there are still some limitations which are on the future roadmap.
-Current limitations of Account Based profitability analysis:
+Unfortunately, there are still some limitations that are on the future roadmap.
+Current limitations of Account-Based profitability analysis:

 S/4HANA Attributed Profitability Segment